< view project database list

 Synopsis

-Please see The Southern Southeast Alaska Sea Otter Project website for additional information.
+Please see The Southern Southeast Alaska Sea Otter Project website and Alaska Sea Grant News page for additional information.

 This project continues the Alaska Sea Grant project launched in 2010 to investigate the impacts of sea otter recolonization on four commercially important species and their associated fisheries (southeast Alaska sea cucumbers, red sea urchins.
 Dungeness crab, and geoduck clams).
 This project will provide stakeholders, resource managers, and policy makers with information needed to consider the impacts of a marine mammal predator on commercially important fisheries.